taeber/cwith/README.md

 So, if `fopen` failed to open `path` for writing, `fp` would be `NULL` and `fclose(fp)` would not get executed.

-If you want to actually handle this situation, you could use the optional `else` clause, which is described next.
+If you want to actually handle this situation, you would use the optional `else` clause, like so:

 ```c
 int show_window(void)